JavierOrdonezA/Physics-Simulations-with-MATLAB/README.md

 # Physics-Simulations-with-MATLAB

-## This repository contains MATLAB code for simulating various physical systems including double pendulum, mass-spring systems, and PDE discretizations.
-Below are the details of each section.
+This project showcases various numerical methods implemented in MATLAB to simulate complex physical systems, including double pendulums, mass-spring systems, and partial differential equations.
+The aim is to provide a comprehensive collection of scripts and visualizations that demonstrate the application of different numerical techniques to solve and analyze these systems.

 ### Double Pendulum
 Simulation files and images for the double pendulum using different numerical methods.